-This article is an edited transcript of Treasures of British History with Peter Snow on Dan Snow’s History Hit, first broadcast 28 September 2016.
-You can listen to the full episode below or to the full podcast for free on Acast.
+This article is an edited transcript of Treasures of British History with Peter Snow, available on History Hit TV.

 With nearly 2,000 years of written British history to sift through, it is difficult to determine which are the most important documents, manuscripts, letters and maps – the ones that are real treasures and which help to tell the story of British history.